Generating DTSI and DTBO Overlay Files

 git checkout xlnx_rel_v<version>

-3. DTC (part of Vitis installation, can also be obtained below:)
+3. DTC (part of Vitis installation, can also be obtained as follows:)

 git clone https://git.kernel.org/pub/scm/utils/dtc/dtc.git